nazariyg/Solr-5-for-django-haystack/README.md

 </schemaFactory>
 ```

-Alternatively, I think you can just replace it with:
+Alternatively, it seems that you could just replace it with:

 ```
 <schemaFactory class="ManagedIndexSchemaFactory">